SreejithSanthosh/FTLEhub/docs/Tutorials/pythonPackage.md

 ## Inputs for `FTLE_compute`

 This function allows direct computation of the FTLE field given known particle trajectories.
-It is particularly useful when the advection has already been performed externally or when re-evaluating FTLE on precomputed data.
+It is particularly useful when the advection has already been performed externally or when re-evaluating FTLE on precomputed data(like what is returned from `ftle_mesh`.

 - `node_connections_t`
   A list of connectivity arrays for each time step, where each array has shape `(M_t, 3)` defining the mesh triangles.